odkr/sucgi/README.rst

 Install suCGI by ``make install``.

 You can pass the following variables to ``make`` to adapt the installation:

+DESTDIR
+    Prefix for staged installations
+    (default depends on *make*).

+PREFIX
+    Prefix for installation targets
+    (defaults to */usr/local*).

 CGI_BIN
     Path to your webserver's */cgi-bin* directory